garyd1234/Catcharr/README.md

 ---------------------------------------------------------------------------------------------

-Edit index.html and locate the lines - and update them with your correct details - make sure you enter the XC password from dispatcharr
+Edit index.html and locate the lines - and update them with your correct details including ip address or DNS - make sure you enter the XC password from dispatcharr

         const DIRECT_BACKEND_URL = 'http://192.168.1.1:9191';